Quickstart

 • A Git repository with at least one commit

-• Claude Code with an active subscription — needed for pipeline agents (Steps 3–4)
+• Claude Code with an active subscription — needed for pipeline agents (Steps 3–4).
+The claude executable must be available on PATH.
+If you use stricter permission prompts, configure Claude Code flags after init.

 • GitHub CLI (gh) — used by Verify to create PRs after a passing run